 Using the Sampling Brush tool set to minus in the top Option bar, I erase the green overlay in the sampling area.
 I don’t want Photoshop to use these parts of the image as replacement pixels.

 Notice in the video of my screen that Photoshop updates the replacement pixels as I paint.

-When I’m happy with changes in the Preview panel, I click OK.
-By default, the selected area with the Content-Aware Fill changes are saved on a new layer.
+When I’m happy with the changes in the Preview panel, I click OK.
+By default, the selected area with the Content Aware Fill changes is saved on a new layer.